aerni/statamic-advanced-seo/README.md

 >**Note:** The generator requires a working installation of [Puppeteer](https://github.com/spatie/browsershot#requirements).

 ## Sitemap
+This addon automatically generates sitemaps for your collections and taxonomies.
+The sitemaps are organized in a sitemap index so you only have to submit one URL to Google Search Console.
+The sitemap index can be found at `yourwebsite.com/sitemap.xml`.

+### Exclude From Sitemap
-XML Sitemaps will automatically be generated for your entries and terms.
-The sitemap can be found at `yourwebsite.com/sitemap.xml`.
-You may exclude specific collections and taxonomies from the sitemap in `SEO -> Site -> Indexing`, or disable the sitemap feature altogether in the config.
+You may exclude specific collections and taxonomies from the sitemap in `SEO -> Site -> Indexing`.
+You can also remove a specific entry or term from the sitemap by disabling the toggle in the SEO tab.
+If you don’t want to use the sitemap feature at all, simply disable it in the config file.

-The `priority` and `change frequency` of each item can be configured in the SEO settings on the respective entry/term.

 ### Custom Sitemaps
-You may have custom routes that you want to add to your sitemap.
-Follow the instructions below:
+This addon allows you to easily generate your own sitemaps and add it to the existing ones.
+This comes in handy if you have custom routes outside of Statamic.

+See the example below for instructions on how to create your custom sitemap.
+This code has to go within a service provider.

 ```php
 use Aerni\AdvancedSeo\Facades\Sitemap;